docker/cli/docs/reference/commandline/inspect.md

 To restrict `docker inspect` to a specific type of object, use the `--type` option.

-The following example inspects a _volume_ named "myvolume"
+The following example inspects a volume named `myvolume`.

 ```console
 $ docker inspect --type=volume myvolume